openebs/openebs/designs/replicated-pv/mayastor/pool-cordon.md

 4. Scale the volumes back down by -1 replica

 ### Implementation Details/Notes/Constraints

+A mayastor pool may host 3 different resources:

+1. Replicas
+2. Snapshots
+3. Clones

+By default we can constrain replicas and clones, but allow for snapshots.

 The proposal is to extend the pool services with the cordoning operations: